 How many people dream or aspire to be a volunteer?
-Rotary International, a network of leaders, frequently uses that noun in to describe Rotarians, and frequently visually communicate that Rotarians are just volunteers.
+Rotary International, a network of leaders, frequently uses that noun to describe Who Rotarians Are, and frequently visually communicates that Rotarians are just volunteers.
 In a recent Rotary International District Leadership Training survey, one of the questions asked if district leaders would attend a seminar on leading volunteers.
 How about offering a seminar on leading leaders?
 Leaders have different psychometric and behavioral mindsets than ordinary volunteers.
 To many this may seem to be just a matter of semantics, but there is a critical difference - a Big difference - a HUGE difference in the emotional message triggered when using volunteer as a descriptive noun to describe Rotarians, or in visually implying that Rotarians are ordinary volunteers.
 For example, what emotions about Rotary, local Rotary clubs, and Rotarians are communicated in these messages?

 "Jane Doe, a member of the Rotary Club of Shark Valley, is a volunteer working in a medical clinic in Haiti."

 "Jane Doe, president of Doe Medical and member of the Rotary Club of